 Another automation solution that Visor.ai offers is email bots.

 Email bots are solutions that automate processes that take place, in this case, in the emails that companies receive.

 It’s an ideal solution for companies with high volumes of email contacts.

 Besides reading the emails, categorizing, and forwarding them to the specialized service departments, these bots also read and check the documentation attached to the email.

 That is, imagine you have an insurance company and a customer wants to report a car accident.

 To do this, he/she needs to send, for example, the claim registration document and the identification document.
 However, the customer has only sent the claim document.

-In this case, the bot reads the attachment, checks to see if the user properly filled out the documents.
+In this case, the bot reads the attachment and checks to see if the user properly filled out the documents.
 And, if the ID document is still missing, asks the user for it.

-Only when it has all documents present and well filled out, the email bot pass the case to a human assistant.
+Only when it has all documents present and well filled out, the email bot passes the case to a human assistant.